Rex Bromfield

-Rex Bromfield is a Canadian film and television director and writer.
+Rex Bromfield is a Canadian film, retired television director and writer.
 He is best known for his 1982 film Melanie, which garnered seven Genie Award nominations at the 4th Genie Awards in 1983, including a nod for Bromfield as Best Director.

 He has directed five feature films and numerous episodes of Canadian television series.
 He subsequently left the film business to start a software company, but in 2004 he briefly returned to film as co-writer with Jackson Davies of the screenplay for The Wild Guys.
-He has since published several works of fiction as e-books on Smashwords.
+He has since published several works of fiction as ebooks on Smashwords.